 Activities On the Water

 Pre-conceived notions about Arizona may lead some to believe that this arid state is short on water related recreation activities.
 Quite the opposite is actually true!
 There are a vast number of ways that one can enjoy water recreation right here in this desert oasis!
 From Colorado River country out west to Lyman Lake in the east, (and everything in-between) we have great day trips, camping destinations, and fishin’ holes for the whole family!
-Swim, boat, kayak…it doesn’t matter!
+Swim, boat, hop on your stand-up paddle board, kayak…it doesn’t matter!
 With so many options available statewide, there’s always something to explore!